Leading health organizations recommend babies are exclusively breastfed for the first 6 months after birth for maximum health benefits.

 A healthy child won’t starve simply due to picky eating.

 Unfortunately, when you give toddlers formula, it tends to fill them up, and they won’t have any appetite for solid foods.

 When you make the decision to stop giving your baby formula, you might worry about what to give instead.

+Fruit juices aren’t recommended, due to their high sugar content.
 There are also various health risks in giving fruit juice to babies, such as increasing the risk of tooth decay.

 Other drinks that aren’t suitable options include: